 Awards Night will be April 12th at 5pm in The Gait.

 GOLDEN MITRE AWARD*

 The Golden Mitre Awards are the highest non-academic honour that graduating students can receive.
 Recipients are elected by popular vote of the prospective graduating class.
 The names of the new members shall be announced at the annual SRC Awards Night.
 Their personal pins and certificates of membership will be presented at the Spring Convocation ceremony.
 Members shall have their names engraved on the Golden Mitre Honour Society plaque in the order of their rank.
 The nomination form for this award can be found here.

 The SRC Merit Award(s), which is accompanied by a $100 monetary award, shall go to the one or two student(s) who, in the opinion of the Executive Cabinet, has/have rendered outstanding service to the SRC in various areas.

 Joseph E. Cassar Award

-The Joseph E. Cassar Award, which is accompanied by a $500 monetary award, is given to the student who, in the opinion of the General Assembly as decided by majority vote, has contributed the most to the SRC during the past year.
+The Joseph E. Cassar Award, which is accompanied by a $500 monetary award, is given to the student who, in the opinion of the SRC Board of Student Representatives as decided by majority vote, has contributed the most to the SRC during the past year.

 Ray Lawson Award

-The Ray Lawson Award, which is accompanied by a $1000 reduction on tuition, is given to the returning student who, in the opinion of the General Assembly as decided by majority vote, has contributed the most to the life of the university during the past year.
+The Ray Lawson Award, which is accompanied by a $1200 reduction on tuition, is given to the returning student who, in the opinion of the SRC Board of Student Representatives as decided by majority vote, has contributed the most to the life of the university during the past year.